Recent Posts

 If you were to pay eighty thousand dollars for a car, would you be happy with an old rusty car on cinder blocks?
 Doesn’t paying a high price establish the expectation of a good return?
 Instead, you would expect a fast, sleek, well-oiled machine.
 In a like manner I ask, what do you expect to get in return for your suffering?

 When we could buy such glorious things, we instead spend it on toys, on jobs, and on comforts.
-I hear stories of men suffering because they have worked so hard at their job and they did not get the promotion they were expecting or even worse, they got fired.
-It is grievous indeed that men suffer such injustices and I do not wish to take away from such injustice, but there is a still greater wrong to talk about.
-That these men are willing to waste their sufferings on such petty worthless things when their sufferings could be buying priceless things.
-Men pray for health, for wealth, for family, for all sorts of things not because we would make those things slaves of Christ, using them up for His good and His kingdom, but we would put them all towards our own selfish interests.
+Men often complain because they have worked so hard at their job and they did not get the promotion they were expecting or even worse, they got fired.
+It is grievous indeed that men suffer such injustices and I do not wish to take away from such, but there is a still greater wrong: that these men are willing to waste their sufferings on such petty, worthless things when their sufferings could be buying priceless things.
+Men pray for health, for wealth, for family, for all sorts of things not because we would make those things slaves of Christ—using them up for His good and His kingdom—but we would put them all towards our own selfish interests.

 These things should not be so!
 This is not conduct becoming bond-slaves of God most high.